Postgraduate Course: Applied Carbon Methods (PGGE11209)

 On completion of this course, the student will be able to:

-- Design a research project appropriate for identified topic and questions
+- Design a research project to address a problem

 |Graduate Attributes and Skills

 |Course organiser||Mr Stephen Porter